-Classic Portland cycling routes, organized by different areas of the city and mileage.
-They offer a solid vibe of Portland areas ridden by many local road riders and are ideal for a quick spin, winter base miles or fun summer spins.
-This is a limited selection that I managed to curate quickly, so check back frequently for updates.
+10 Great Portland Road Rides A collection of classic Portland cycling routes organized by different areas of the city and mileage.
+They all start and end close to the city, offering a solid feel to Portland areas ridden by many local road riders.
+Ideal for a quick spin, winter base miles or fun summer spins....
+Continue Reading →

 I have been slinging this guy around the city for a while now.
 Mainly on small in-city runs to and from meetings where I needed a few essentials but not a massive chrome bag full.
 Here's what I found: The Welterweight Kadet - $100 from Chromeindustries.com is a single strap low profile "sling bag" - this...
 Continue Reading →